rohitdavas/rohitdavas.github.io/index.md

 ## Internships

-1. I am an Intern in Computer Vision and Deep Learning at [ The Captury, Germany ](http://thecaptury.com/), Summer'20
+1. I am an Intern in Computer Vision and Deep Learning at [The Captury, Germany](http://thecaptury.com/), Summer'20
 1. I was a research Intern at [IIT Bombay](http://www.iitb.ac.in/) under [Prof. Virendra Singh], Summer'19

 ## Online Courses